 Show figures in:

-HMRC will use existing data to figure out who is eligible for the scheme and send out invites to people automatically once their systems are ready in June.
+HMRC will use existing data to figure out who is eligible for the scheme and send out invites for people to apply automatically once their systems are ready (applications start from May 13th 2020).
 The first payment will cover the months of March, April and May.

 Those that are 'self employed' but within a limited company and pay themselves via salary and dividends, the Chancellor stated they should fallback to support for employees via the Coronavirus Job Retention Scheme on PAYE schemes.